onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

-To avoid inventory hosts file overwrites or collisions between multiple concurrently running VNF instance requests, chosen approach is for each VNF instance hosts file, to be stored under the Ansible Server Playbooks root directory, under the inventory subdirectory, on an inventory hosts file named after the VNF instance, as follows:
+To avoid inventory hosts file overwrites or collisions between multiple concurrently running VNF instance requests, chosen approach is for each VNF instance hosts file, to be stored under the Ansible Server Playbooks root directory (ansible), under the inventory subdirectory, on an inventory hosts file named after the VNF instance, as follows:

 .. code-block:: text